- Course: LLB Law

 During this last year at University, I was given the opportunity to compete in a regional mooting competition where I managed to come second.
 This opportunity allowed me to develop my abilities to research different areas of the law as well as make me a more confident speaker.

-Have you been involved in extra-curricular activities, such as societies, summer placements etc?
+Have you been involved in extra-curricular activities?

 I have been involved in both the Law Society and the Bar Society, where I was able to participate in both mooting and debating, which has been incredibly enjoyable.
 Through these societies, I have been able to meet a wide range of people as well as being able to be part of competitions that help improve my skills and confidence.
 I have also been a member of the Cerebra Pro Bono Research Project, which was very interesting and insightful project to be a part of.